turingschool/curriculum-site/module3/lessons/intro-to-cypress-prework.md

    cy.get('form button').click()
 })
 ```
 As you see after adding testing the click we are actually triggering the POST request, and we don't want that to happen.
-Here is where Cypress comes with a great feature called `cy.intercept` to the rescue us again with our POST request.
+Cypress provides a helpful feature called `cy.intercept`, which allows us to handle POST requests without actually sending them.
 However, since post is happening when the user clicks the submit, we don't need to have that intercept in the beforeEach block, since that doesn't need to happen for every test.
 But instead of adding it in after click we want to add it at the beginning of the test.
 ```js
 it('adds a new idea to the list', () => {